Find the first commercially credible route into a complex market.

-AI market research is not wedge discovery.
+Why AI market maps are not wedge discovery

 The question this answers